 Next: Next: Next: Next: Next: Next

 Step 4: After pasting the code, press the "F5" key.
 This will execute the code, and on the next pop-up prompt, click on "OK".
 The password in the Excel file will be removed right away.

 There are also certain options to help you unlock an Excel spreadsheet online.
-These online tools are very easy to use as the following step by step process shows;
+By using the online tool, you need to upload your locked Excel file to its server.
+If there are sensitive data in your Excel file, we sincerely suggest you choose other solutions.
+These online tools are very easy to use as the following step by step process shows:

 Step 1: Go to http://service.password-find.com to access the tool you'll need to unlock the Excel spreadsheet.